Yumi-Lab/yumi-wiki/docs/PRINTERS/SIDEWINDER_X2.md

 ![FW](/img/Printers/Artillery/X2/FW04.png)

-Run the 'make clean' and 'make' command.
+Run the `make clean` and `make` command.
 This will generate the firmware.

 #  Switch printer to DFU mode